dog on a red blanket

 • For conditions around the eye (e.g. blepharitis, sinus pain, facial inflammation), apply light just adjacent to the eye—angled to avoid direct beam entry.

 The Luma’s collimated light ensures targeted delivery while quickly dispersing to safe levels with distance—minimizing any risk even during near-eye applications.
+If you have light sensitivity, pre-existing conditions such as macular degeneration, or take photosensitizing medication, consult an eye doctor or optometrist; seek medical evaluation if pain or visual changes persist after treatment.

 Prove It: The Research Behind the Claims